Conclave: Modern practice

 In 1996, John Paul II promulgated a new apostolic constitution, Universi Dominici gregis, which with slight modifications by Pope Benedict XVI now governs the election of the pope, abolishing all previous constitutions on the matter, but preserving many procedures that date to much earlier times.
-Under Universi Dominici gregis, the cardinals are to be lodged in a purpose-built edifice in Vatican City, the Domus Sanctae Marthae, but are to continue to vote in the Sistine Chapel.
+Under Universi Dominici gregis, the cardinals are to be lodged in a purpose-built edifice in Vatican City, the Domus Sanctae Marthae, but continue to vote in the Sistine Chapel.

 Several duties are performed by the dean of the College of Cardinals, who is always a cardinal bishop.
 If the dean is not entitled to participate in the conclave owing to age, his place is taken by the vice-dean, who is also always a cardinal bishop.
-If the vice-dean also cannot participate, the senior cardinal bishop participating performs the functions.
+If the vice-dean cannot participate, the senior cardinal bishop participating performs the functions.

 Since the College of Cardinals is a small body, there have been proposals that the electorate should be expanded.
 Proposed reforms include a plan to replace the College of Cardinals as the electoral body with the Synod of Bishops, which includes many more members.
 Under present procedure, the synod may only meet when called by the pope.
-Universi Dominici gregis explicitly provides that even if a synod or an ecumenical council is in session at the time of a pope's death, it may not perform the election.
-Upon the pope's death, either body's proceedings are suspended, to be resumed only upon the order of the new pope.
+Universi Dominici gregis explicitly provides that even if a synod or an ecumenical council is in session at the time of a pope's death, it may not conduct the election.
+Upon the pope's death, both bodies' proceedings are suspended, to be resumed only upon the order of the new pope.

-It is considered poor form to campaign for the position of pope.
-There is always much outside speculation about which cardinals have serious prospects of being elected.
-Speculation tends to mount when a pope is ill or aged and shortlists of potential candidates appear in the media.
-A cardinal who is considered to be a prospect for the papacy is described informally as a papabile (an adjective used substantively: the plural form is papabili), a term coined by Italian-speaking Vatican watchers in the mid-20th century, literally meaning "pope-able".